-Welcome to the Forest Update Annual Report for Danone, highlighting the progress made in 2023 in fighting deforestation and conversion.
-This report provides an overview of the initiatives undertaken and the advancements achieved in our commitment to preserving forests and natural ecosystems.
+Welcome to the Forest Update Annual Report for Danone, highlighting the progress made in 2024 in fighting deforestation and land conversion.
+This report provides an overview of the initiatives undertaken and the advancements achieved in our commitment to preserving and restoring forests and natural ecosystems.

 Forests and land-based ecosystems are crucial for sustaining life on Earth, supporting livelihoods, preserving biodiversity, and mitigating climate change.
 However, the alarming trend of deforestation and land degradation over the past decades poses a significant threat.
-In 2021, the world lost 3.75 million hectares of vital tropical primary rainforests, equivalent to 10 football pitches disappearing every minute (WRI, 2023).
-Recognizing the urgent need to continue and amplify our efforts to protect and restore forests, Danone has made it a central element of our sustainability strategy.
+In 2024 alone, the tropics lost a record-breaking 6.7 million hectares of primary rainforest.
+This loss is nearly the size of Panama and represents the highest annual loss in at least two decades (WRI, 2025).
+Recognizing the urgent need to continue and amplify our help to protect and restore forests, Danone has made it a central element of our sustainability strategy.